mozilla/PollBot/README.rst

 Development
 -----------

-Create a virtualenv with Python 3.6 and then install *all* the dependencies:
+Create a local dev environment:

 .. code-block:: shell

-    pip install -e ".[dev]"
+   make build

-Now you should be able to run the `tox` suite:
+Then you can run various dev-related tasks.
+For a list, see:

 .. code-block:: shell

-    tox
+   make help

-To start the development server you need:
+To start the development server you need this in your ``.env``:

 ``TELEMETRY_API_KEY`` - See https://sql.telemetry.mozilla.org/users/me

-Equipped with these you can now run:
+Equipped with these you can now run PollBot:

 .. code-block:: shell

-    TELEMETRY_API_KEY=yourapikey pollbot
+   make run

-That should start a server on ``http://0.0.0.0:8000``.
+That should start a server on ``http://localhost:9876``.

 Deployment
 ----------